Earu/EasyChat/README.md

-# An open-source advanced chat addon for users and developers.
+### An open-source advanced chat addon for users and developers.
-Modular,Fully customizable and developer friendly EasyChat provides a good amount of features for both users and developers.
+Modular, fully customizable and developer friendly EasyChat provides a good amount of features for both users and developers.

-Side note: if you're gonna clone this repo, there will be no error, but you might don't want to keep all the modules, like for example joinleave.lua, as they do stuff you already have/don't want to have.
+### Contributing
+Any contributions is welcome, please do follow the naming conventions already in use though.